Opentrons/opentrons/api/docs/source/v2/new_complex_commands.rst

 air_gap
 -------

 An :ref:`air-gap` can be performed after every aspirate by setting ``air_gap=int``, where the value is the volume of air in microliters to aspirate after aspirating the liquid.
+The entire volume in the tip, air gap and the liquid volume, will be dispensed all at once at the destination specified in the complex command.

 .. code-block:: python